GyldendalDigital/kobber/packages/kobber-core-component/README.md

 ---

-Kobber core components are built to handle different types of output/render formats.
-Every component has a `.core` file, that concists of the code/html for the component.
-Then we have wrapper files that uses the content in the core file to render to the specific format.
-Ideally there is no specific handling for different formats, but if it is needed, the format type is available in `.core` to handle that.
+Kobber core components are built to handle different types of output and render formats.
+Every component has a `.core` file, that is a single source of thruth for the component code and html.
+Additionally we have wrapper files that use the core file content to consistently render specific formats.

+Ideally there is no specific handling for different formats.
+But for flexibility, the format type is available in `.core` to handle that if needed.

 Users of this library will be refered to as consumer, and creators of this library will be refered to as producer.